 Though alcoholic beverages may be served under the conditions described below, the central purpose of these events is entertainment, not the consumption of alcohol.

-- Any student organization that is planning a program including alcohol must make an appointment with the Director of the University Center and Student Activities.
-A Party Permit must be completed, approved, and returned at least 72 hours in advance to the Assistant Director of the University Center and Student Activities.
+- Any student organization that is planning a program including alcohol must make an appointment with the Director of Student Activities.
+A Party Permit must be completed, approved, and returned at least 72 hours in advance to the Director of Student Activities.

 - At least three members of the sponsoring organization must attend one of four "Party Successfully" workshops that are held throughout the academic year.